Analysis of high-dimensional Continuous Time Markov Chains using the Local Bouncy Particle Sampler: Methodology

-In comparison, one \HMC\ iteration for Bayesian \GLM\ chain \GTR\ takes $\mathcal{O}\left( L\vert\statespace\vert^2+\vert\statespace\vert^3\right)$ since the total number of non-zero entries for all possible features of Bayesian \GLM\ chain \GTR\ is $\vert\statespace\vert(\vert\statespace\vert+1)/2$ using only \HMC, where $L$ is the number of leapfrog steps in one \HMC\ iteration.
+In comparison, one \HMC\ iteration for Bayesian \GLM\ chain \GTR\ takes $\mathcal{O}\left( J_0\vert\statespace\vert^2+\vert\statespace\vert^3\right)$ since the total number of non-zero entries for all possible features of Bayesian \GLM\ chain \GTR\ is $\vert\statespace\vert(\vert\statespace\vert+1)/2$ using only \HMC, where $J_0$ is the number of leapfrog steps in one \HMC\ iteration.
 In our experiments, we find that $\vert\statespace\vert$, $\log\vert\statespace\vert$ are both lower order terms compared with $\vert\statespace\vert^2$ using \HMC.
-This also explains why our \LBPS-\HMC\ is more computationally efficient than \HMC.
-The running time analysis discussed here is not a whole story since we do not provide information on how $L_1$ and $L_2$ should be scaled in order to obtain a constant number of effective samples.
-To provide the readers an idea of how $L$ in \HMC\ scales, consider the case of normally distributed random vectors of dimension $p$ with an identity covariance matrix.
-This is not the same as our problem or any real practical problem, but it may shed light on how the number of leapfrog steps $L$ scales with dimensionality for some problems.
-To reach a nearly independent point, the number of leapfrog updates under the independent and identically distributed normal case grows as $\mathcal{O}\left(p^{\frac{1}{4}}\right)$ \citep{neal2011mcmc}, where $p$ is the dimension of the parameters.
-For \LBPS, under the independent and identically distributed normal distribution with dimension $p$ or weakly dependent case, we expect $L_1$ to grow as $O(p)$.
+This potentially explains why our \LBPS-\HMC\ is more computationally efficient than \HMC.
+The running time analysis discussed here is not a whole story since we do not provide information on how $J_1$ and $J_2$ should be scaled in order to obtain a constant number of effective samples.
+To provide the readers an idea of how $J_0$ in \HMC\ scales, consider the case of normally distributed random vectors of dimension $p$ with an identity covariance matrix.
+To reach a nearly independent point, the number of leapfrog updates under the independent and identically distributed case grows as $\mathcal{O}\left(p^{\frac{1}{4}}\right)$ \citep{neal2011mcmc}, where $p$ is the dimension of the parameters.
+For \LBPS, under the independent and identically distributed normal distribution with dimension $p$ or weakly dependent case, we expect $J_1$ to grow as $O(p)$.